alfredodiaz53/big-bang/docs/guides/using-bigbang/upgrading-bigbang.md

 NOTE: It is recommended that upgrades first be tested in a staging environment that mirrors the production environment so that errors are caught early.

 ## Upgrading a Single Package
-Packages in Big Bang can be updated one at a time Upgrading a single package in Big Bang is done by changing the tag in the values for that package.
+Packages in Big Bang can be updated one at a time.
+Upgrading a single package in Big Bang is done by changing the tag in the values for that package.
 This should be done in the overriding valus in the customer template.

 For a git repository: